 How to Market Your Home During the Holidays

-And while selling your home over the holidays won't ever make anyone's list of "favorite things to do," learn how to make the most of the situation and even take advantage of possible opportunities!
+And while selling a home over the holidays won't ever make anyone's list of "these are a few of my favorite things," you can learn how to make the most of the situation and even take advantage of opportunities.

 Scarce housing inventory offers an advantage to sellers because there's less competition from competing home sellers.
 If you wait until the snow thaws to hoist your "For Sale" sign, you’ll join a much larger listing market and, potentially, lower asking prices.